PERIODIC TABLE OF ARGUMENTS

 Theoretical framework

-By following the links, you can learn more about the basic terminology of the PTA and the three parameters argument form, argument substance, and argument lever.
-For more information and free downloads of key publications on the PTA, please see the list below.
+By following the links, you can learn more about the basic terminology of the PTA and the parameters argument form, argument substance, and argument lever.
+For more information and free downloads of key publications on the PTA, please see the sidebar or the list below.

 Bibliography PTA